nikhil-at-git-hub/Fake-News-Prediction-using-Machine-Learning-Python-Nikhil/README.md

 A .ipynb file has been attached for refernce which contains all the code along with outputs along with comments for proper understanding.
 Dataset used: Fake news prediction from Kaggle
 IDE : Jupyter Notebook
+comments included at every step for better understanding of the code.

 Logistic regression is genarraly used when the output is a binary classification.
 Such as TRUE or False, YES or NO, FAKE or REAL etc.